Derek Buzasi: Education

-In 1985 Buzasi graduated from the University of Chicago with a Bachelor of Arts degree in Physics.
-In 1989 he was awarded a Doctor of Philosophy degree (Ph.D.) in Astronomy from the Pennsylvania State University.
+In 1985 Buzasi graduated from the University of Chicago with a Bachelor of Arts degree in physics.
+In 1989 he was awarded a Doctor of Philosophy degree (Ph.D.) in astronomy from the Pennsylvania State University.
 His dissertation advisor was Prof. Lawrence W. Ramsey, dissertation topic: “The Nature of Activity in RS CVn Systems."
-Buzasi also became a (primarily reservist) Engineering Duty Officer in the US Navy in 1996 and currently holds the rank of Captain, USN.
-In connection with his naval service, in 2015 he was awarded a Master of Science degree in Marine Engineering Management from the American Military University.
+Buzasi also became a (primarily reservist) engineering duty officer in the US Navy in 1996 and currently holds the rank of Captain (ret), USN.
+In connection with his naval service, in 2015 he was awarded a Master of Science degree in marine engineering management from the American Military University.

 Research

 Buzasi's research interests include computational astrophysics, helioseismology, asteroseismology, oscillations in massive stars, characterization of solar analogs, gyrochronology and binary systems, stellar magnetic field structures and interactions in active stars, and astronomical instrumentation.
-He has authored more than 200 research papers on these topics.
+He has authored more than 250 research papers on these topics.

 Repurposing the WIRE Mission

-In 1999, while working at the Space Sciences Lab at Berkeley, Buzasi conceived of a way to use the small thermoelectrically-cooled star-tracker on the Wide Field Infrared Explorer orbital observatory, which had just experienced a catastrophic loss of the solid hydrogen coolant for its main mirror, to conduct the first space-based asteroseismology research campaign.
+In 1999, while working at the Space Sciences Lab at Berkeley, Buzasi conceived of a way to use the small thermoelectrically-cooled star tracker on the Wide Field Infrared Explorer orbital observatory, which had just experienced a catastrophic loss of the solid hydrogen coolant for its main mirror, to conduct the first space-based asteroseismology research campaign.
 The WIRE satellite was at that point on the brink of being declared a "total loss of mission."